The Class Struggle of Science

 Science can define certain structural aspects of a phenomenon or being—genetic or molecular makeup, physical construction, its more “mechanical” qualities—and can construct an abstract model from this information.
 But it cannot discover the full complexity of its object—the nature of its sentience, intentions, behavior in its undisturbed social context, and so on.

 To put a living being in a lab (or to otherwise turn it into an object or abstraction) is to tear away all relations with others that comprise that being.
 If a human being was raised inside a box, outside any natural or social context, s/he could not be human in any true sense beyond the physical.
 A cloned mammoth in a lab is not a mammoth, but only the structure of a mammoth.
 A real, or full, mammoth would include mammoth behavior in a mammoth’s domain.
 This physical mammoth would not know how to behave, or even how to think or feel like a mammoth.
 S/he would not exist in the world as a mammoth except in form.

-The tendency in this culture to conflate science with reality is related to the tendency to conflate contemporary human society with humanity, or the state of the economy with the state of the world.
+The tendency in this culture to conflate science with reality is related to the tendency to conflate the dominant forms of contemporary human society with humanity, or the state of the economy with the state of the world.
 It is related to the populist impulse to universalize concepts like freedom and democracy.
 Central to all these cases is the denial of class struggle.
 To accept the fallacies promoted by the ruling class of the neutrality of science (or freedom, or democracy), and thus fail to recognize the primacy of the real world and its iron laws (of nature and of class struggle), has disastrous consequences that we can see by looking out the window and into our own lives.

 We do not need science to change the world, but we do need it to overturn and transform social relations, and our species’ relations with the world as a whole.